RisingV-Mods/.github/profile/README.md

 ## Concerns

 **Game Updates**
 One of RisingV's goals is to make sure that game updates have as little friction as possible by modularizing components where possible.
 Below is a diagram that demonstrates which libraries are affected by game updates (red = affected, green = immune).
 This will be updated as required.
-Stability is a very important factor in my development process and I want to make sure RisingV doesn't cause more issues than is solves.
+Stability is a very important factor in my development process and I want to make sure RisingV doesn't cause more issues than it solves.

 ![RisingV_Game_Updates drawio](https://github.com/user-attachments/assets/7e542a5f-2da9-43b2-9baf-ce76f9c144e8)